-The eight gradiometer packages (each comprising two, three-component magnetometers in a vertical gradient configuration) are mounted 50 cm apart, perpendicular to towing direction, allowing for full definition of total-field anomalies from sources as shallow as 25cm and gradients at 50cm.
-Each is aligned with the x axis facing the driving direction, the y axis to the right, and the z axis as positive downward.
+The eight gradiometer packages (each comprising two, three-component magnetometers in a vertical gradient configuration) are mounted 50 cm apart, perpendicular to towing direction.
+Each is aligned with the x axis facing the driving direction, the y

+90 axis to the right, and the z axis as positive downward.
 The bottom sensors are 15 cm above ground level, with 1 m between the top and bottom sensors (Fig. 1a).

-100 (a)
+(a)

-(b)
+95 (b)